 Your food processor, sometimes called the workhorse of a kitchen, can do a number of things.
 It makes your life so much easier in the kitchen by taking away all of your tedious chores like chopping vegetables, grinding nuts, grinding meat, shredding a block of cheese and kneading dough.
 These tasks are performed by the food processor in a matter of seconds sparing your time for more leisure activities like reading a book or watching tv.
-Choose food processor to save your time and energy wasted in the kitchen.

 Besides these tasks, it can be used in many other exciting ways as well.
 Take for example whipped cream!
 Nearly all recipes suggest making whipped cream by a hand mixer.
 Take our word; food processor makes better whipped cream than you would dream of getting by any other machine!
 The whipped cream that comes out of a food processor is heavier and longer-lasting than any other whipped cream!
 It also saves you of the manual effort required in moving the hand mixer through the cream.
 In addition it will complete the process in just over a minute as compared to a hand mixer which takes much longer to perform the same task.
 There is no splattering either, unlike with mixer.
 With so many advantages, who wouldn’t want to try this technique out once!

 These are the steps you need to follow to make whipped cream with your food processor:

 - Store heavy whipping cream in the refrigerator for a couple of hours so that it is cold before you begin the process.